Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of mapping class groups

-where the leftmost groups are the path-components of the groups $C^{\Diff}(M)$ and $C^{\mr{Top}}(M)$ of concordance diffeomorphisms and homeomorphisms, the terms in the third column are the groups of pseudoisotopy classes of diffeomorphisms and homeomorphisms, and the vertical maps are the canonical forgetful maps (see e.g.~\cite{Hatcher} for definitions).
+with exact rows.
+Here the leftmost groups are the path-components of the groups $C^{\Diff}(M)$ and $C^{\mr{Top}}(M)$ of concordance diffeomorphisms and homeomorphisms, the terms in the third column are the groups of pseudoisotopy classes of diffeomorphisms and homeomorphisms, and the vertical maps are the canonical forgetful maps (see e.g.~\cite{Hatcher} for definitions).

 We first argue that the leftmost vertical map is an isomorphism.
-For this it suffices to prove that the homotopy fibre $C^{\mr{Top}}(M)/C^{\Diff}(M)$ of the comparison map $BC^{\Diff}(M)\ra BC^{\mr{Top}}(M)$ is simply connected.
-By smoothing theory (see \cite[p.\,453--455]{BurgheleaLashofSuspension}), this fibre agrees with a collection of path components of a space of sections $\mr{Sect}_\partial(E\ra M)$ of a fibration whose fibre is equivalent to the homotopy fibre of the stabilisation map
+For this it suffices to prove that the homotopy fibre $C^{\mr{Top}}(M)/C^{\Diff}(M)$ of the comparison map $BC^{\Diff}(M)\ra BC^{\mr{Top}}(M)$ is 1-connected.
+By smoothing theory (see \cite[p.\,453--455]{BurgheleaLashofSuspension}), this fibre agrees with a collection of path components of a space of sections $\mr{Sect}(E\ra M)$ of a fibration whose fibre is equivalent to the homotopy fibre of the stabilisation map

-As this fibre is $(2n+2)$-connected (see \cite[Essay V, \S 5, 5.0 (4)]{KirbySiebenmann}), it follows from obstruction theory that $\mr{Sect}_\partial(E\ra M)$ is $1$-connected, so the same holds for $C^{\mr{Top}}(M)/C^{\Diff}(M)$.
+As this fibre is $(d+2)$-connected (see \cite[Essay V, \S 5, 5.0 (4)]{KirbySiebenmann}), it follows from obstruction theory that $\mr{Sect}(E\ra M)$ is $1$-connected, so the same holds for $C^{\mr{Top}}(M)/C^{\Diff}(M)$.

 By surgery theory, the homotopy fibre of the map